varunreddy272002/my2-Bhavanam/README.md

 | Badminton  | It is an excellent cardio workout that can improve your endurance, stamina, and cardiovascular health.        | 5 to 6 hours      |
 | Kabaddi   | It helps in toning the muscles of the legs, hands and body.
 It makes us flexible.        | 6 to 8 hours      |

+# Favorite scientists.
+---
+>*Nambi Narayanan*

+>Nambi Narayanan is an Indian aerospace scientist who worked for the Indian Space Research Organisation.

+>As a senior official at the ISRO, he was briefly in charge of the cryogenics division.
+He was awarded the Padma Bhushan, India's third-highest civilian award, in March 2019.